-Looking at the camera from the top, it’s easy to see that its curtain shutter operates up to 1/1,000 sec and that it can be set to use film up to ISO 1,000.
+Looking at the camera from the top, it’s easy to see that its curtain shutter operates up to 1/1,000 sec and that it can be set to use film up to ISO 1,600.

 The light meters don’t drive the OM-1, however.
 When you look through the viewfinder, a small needle appears near the lower left corner.
 When you’ve set the aperture and shutter speed for a good exposure, the needle is horizontal, smack dab between the + and – symbols.
 North of there the photo would be overexposed; south of there, underexposed.
 On some other OM-series cameras, the meter set the shutter speed for you against your chosen aperture, but of course a photographer needed to cough up extra dough for the privilege.

-Do you like old cameras?
-Then check out the rest of my collection!
+If you like old film cameras, check out all of my reviews here!